cyberbotics/webots-doc/guide/object-road.md

 - `name`: Defines the road name.

-- `id`: Could contain a unique ID.
+- `id`: Optionally defines a unique ID.
 A unique ID is required to use the SUMO exporter.

-- `startJunction`: Could contain a reference to the Crossroad connected at the first Road waypoint.
+- `startJunction`: Optionally defines a reference to the Crossroad connected at the first Road waypoint.
 Setting correctly this field is required to use the SUMO exporter.

-- `endJunction`: Could contain a reference to the Crossroad connected at the last Road waypoint.
+- `endJunction`: Optionally defines a reference to the Crossroad connected at the last Road waypoint.
 Setting correctly this field is required to use the SUMO exporter.

 - `width`: Defines the total width of the road (excluding sidewalk).